TLouf/CV/CV.typ

 ]

-#cv_section("Past experiences")

-#dated_heading([=== Postdoctoral researcher], [Oct 2023 - Now])

-Complex Human Behaviour Lab, Fondazione Bruno Kessler, Trento, Italy
-\ I work on the AI4TRUST European project, on the collection of Telegram data and the analysis of its network of channels to study the diffusion of misinformation.
-I am also involved in the modelling of change in mobility behaviour for the Bologna Digital Twin project.
-I have supervised one MSc thesis and am co-supervising a PhD thesis.
-I also manage the lab's website and its server, for which I implemented a #link("https://coder.com/")[Coder] development envrionment and a #link("https://www.netdata.cloud/")[Netdata] monitoring platform.

-#dated_heading([=== Data science intern], [Jan 2018 - Jul 2018])

-HousingAnywhere, Rotterdam, Netherlands
-\ I analyzed operational data from a large SQL database to provide insights to other teams.
-// \ I handled the technical challenges linked to the transition to a Snowflake data lake, and met with representatives from the company
-I also carried out machine learning projects, such as a tool to forecast the company's revenue, taking into account seasonality and growth.

-#dated_heading([=== Research intern], [May 2017 - Oct 2017])
-CEA Irfu, Saclay, France
-\ I investigated the potential of Micromegas gaseous detectors for X-ray spectro-polarimetry.
-I performed experiments to test its performance and analysed data collected at the SOLEIL synchrotron to calibrate a detector.

 #cv_section("Education")

 #dated_heading([=== PhD in Physics of Complex Systems], [Nov 2019 - Sep 2023])
-#v(1em)
 - Institute for Cross-Disciplinary Physics and Complex Systems (IFISC), Palma, Spain
   \ With José J. Ramasco and David Sánchez as supervisors of my thesis, entitled "Complexity in sociolinguistics: exploring the interplay between geography, culture and the social fabric".
   \ María de Maeztu Unit of Excellence PhD position.